 Tips for Naming Your Pomeranian Dog

-There are many things to consider when selecting a name for your new puppy, but you don’t need to be overwhelmed about it.
+There are many things to consider when selecting a name for your new puppy, but you don’t need to be overwhelmed by them.
 We’ve put together this easy “how to name your dog” guide to keep it simple and help you make a selection that you’re more likely to love forever, just like you’ll love your dog.

 - Love the name you choose.
 Don’t settle for something you don’t really like (unless you’re making a family decision, of course).